Configuring WebdriverIO

 Note that Vitest will ignore capabilities.browserName

 .
-Use test.browser.instances.name
+Use test.browser.instances.browser

 instead.